dtlindsey/bifrost-dl-core/Compounds/docs/dl_points_to_matrices.md

 ### `out_matrices`

-Matrix for each position passed in.
+Matrix for each position index passed in.
 This is a full rotation and translation matrix.